 COLARIS AP ® testing assesses a person’s risk of developing hereditary colorectal polyps and cancer by detecting mutations in the APC and MYH genes.

 Prolaris® is a molecular diagnostic test that measures the expression level of genes involved with tumor proliferation to predict disease outcome.
-Prolaris® can be used in conjunction with other clinical parameters to determine prostate cancer aggressiveness.
+Prolaris can be used in conjunction with other clinical parameters to determine prostate cancer aggressiveness.

-1 BRACAnalysis CDx™ is an in vitro diagnostic device intended for the qualitative detection and classification of variants in the protein coding regions and intron/exon boundaries of the BRCA1 and BRCA2 genes using genomic DNA obtained from whole blood specimens collected in EDTA.
+- Intended Use: BRACAnalysis CDx® is an in vitro diagnostic device intended for the qualitative detection and classification of variants in the protein coding regions and intron/exon boundaries of the BRCA1 and BRCA2 genes using genomic DNA obtained from whole blood specimens collected in EDTA.
 Single nucleotide variants and small insertions and deletions (indels) are identified by polymerase chain reaction (PCR) and Sanger sequencing.
-Large deletions and duplications in BRCA1 and BRCA2 are detected using multiplex PCR.Results of the test are used as an aid in identifying ovarian cancer patients with deleterious or suspected deleterious germline BRCA variants eligible for treatment with Lynparza™ (olaparib).
-This assay is for professional use only and is to be performed only at Myriad Genetic Laboratories, a single laboratory site located at 320 Wakara Way, Salt Lake City, UT 84108.
-Lynparza is a trademark of AstraZeneca
+Large deletions and duplications in BRCA1 and BRCA2 are detected using multiplex PCR.Results of the test are used as an aid in identifying breast and ovarian cancer patients with deleterious or suspected deleterious germline BRCA variants, who are or may become eligible for treatment with Lynparza® (olaparib).
+Detection of deleterious or suspected deleterious germline BRCA variants by the BRACAnalysis CDx test in ovarian cancer patients is also associated with enhanced progression-free survival (PFS) from Zejula® (niraparib) maintenance therapy.
+This assay is for professional use only and is to be performed only at 320 Wakara Way, Salt Lake City, UT 84108.

 - For more detailed information about Lynparza and its safety and efficacy please go to lynparza.com